Police: Dubuque cashier faked transactions, stole nearly $1,400 from business

 Police said if customers paid with cash, Timmermans would calculate the change due back using his phone.
 He would then void the transactions and set aside the money that the customers gave him.

-Timmermans told investigators that he stole the money because he needed pay rent, documents state.
+Timmermans told investigators that he stole the money because he needed to pay rent, documents state.